 Project time management strategies.

-3. Plan at the end of the day.
-Planning what you need to do the next day while today’s work is still fresh in your mind can help build a more effective to-do list.
+- Plan at the end of the day: Planning what you need to do the next day while today’s work is still fresh in your mind can help build a more effective to-do list.
 It also saves time the following morning.

 What is the ABC priority method?

 The ABC priority method is a common technique for improving project time management.
 Every task is ranked with the letter A, B, or C in order of importance.
-Those assigned the letter A are worked through first, then B, and then C.
+Tasks marked A are completed first, followed by B, and then C. These rankings are based on the impact each one will have on your project goals and the time they should take.
+This method helps project managers define which tasks need immediate focus and which can be deferred, ensuring efficient and timely project completion.

 Time cost in project management.

-Manage time effectively with Workfront.
+Managing time effectively with Adobe Workfront.

 Time is invaluable and, unfortunately, not unlimited.
 It is a crucial resource that holds as much value as any other.
 Effective project time management can ensure you utilize every hour as efficiently as possible, keeping time costs low, team members focused, and processes streamlined.
-Managing your team’s time well has the power to shape the scope and overall revenue.
+Managing your team’s time well has the power to shape the project scope and overall revenue.

 Watch the Workfront overview video to learn more.